GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Experiments

-\textbf{Models.} We evaluate GeoVLMath\footnote{The code will be publicly available soon at \href{https://github.com/PersistenceForever/GeoVLMath}{https://github.com/PersistenceForever/GeoVLMath}} at two model sizes: 3B and 7B, all built on the Qwen2.5-VL backbone (Qwen2.5-VL-3B/7B)~\citep{Qwen2.5vl}.
-To comprehensively assess its performance, we benchmark it against 18 state-of-the-art LVLMs, encompassing both closed-source and open-source models.
-Further implementation details are shown in Appendix~\ref {app:training}.
+\vpara{Models.} We assess \footnote{The code will be publicly available soon at https://github.com/PersistenceForever/GeoVLMath} at two model scales, 3B and 7B, both built upon the Qwen2.5-VL backbone.
+We compare GeoVLMath against 20 strong LVLM baselines, covering both closed-source and open-source models, as well as representative methods following the code-driven visual construction paradigm, including V-Thinker~\cite{v-thinker} and CodePlot-CoT~\cite{CodePlot-CoT}.